honorcoding/itwmedical-products/README.md

 Import the product categories before importing the products.

 Install the plugin "WP Import Export Lite".
 Import the file /itwmedical-products/imports/categories.csv.
 Import as "Taxonomies | Categories | Tags" : itw-medical-product-category.
-Use the the name , description and (under "Other Catgeory Options") use the parent slug and the category slug.
+Use the the name , description and (under "Other Category Options") use the parent slug and the category slug.

-(Note: if there are issues with parent-child categories on import, then rearrance the csv file to put all the parents categories first.)
+(Note: if there are issues with parent-child categories on import, then rearrange the csv file to put all the parents categories first.)

 #### 2. Products